-Spearmint wax melts deliver a zingy, robust menthol aroma known to clear sinuses.
-But did you know that this compelling power packer can also aid concentration?
-Spearmint oil is a natural stimulant that can combat lethargy characterized by confusion, forgetfulness, and an overall lack of mental clarity.
-Using spearmint wax melts can stimulate brain and nerve function, improving your overall cognitive ability.
+Spearmint wax melts deliver a zingy, robust menthol aroma that may clear sinuses.
+But did you know that this compelling power packer may also aid concentration?
 Research performed by the Neuroscience Department at the University of Northumbria found a distinct difference when comparing the outcomes of using ylang-ylang and spearmint essential oils for aromatherapy.
 Their research found that peppermint & spearmint aromatherapy enhanced the memory of test subjects, while ylang-ylang impaired the memory of test subjects.
 So next time you want to reach for that cup of Colombian as an afternoon pick-me-up, skip the crash and indulge in melting spearmint wax melts instead!

 A clinical trial published by The Smell and Taste Treatment and Research Foundation discovered that the smell of apples had a positive effect on reducing the severity of migraines.
-They found that the smell of apples can reduce the migraine’s brain-thumping symptoms.
-Inhalation can be the most direct way to ease a migraine, since the chemical messengers in the nasal cavity have direct access to the brain.
+They found that the smell of apples may reduce the migraine’s brain-thumping symptoms.
+Inhalation may be the most direct way to ease a migraine, since the chemical messengers in the nasal cavity have direct access to the brain.
 For treading migraines, we always recommend seeing a medical professional for medical advice.
 For more mild stress relief you can also try melting an apple wax melt with a full-bodied, orchard or Macintosh scent to enhance your aromatherapy experience.

 Cinnamon wax melt scents yield a hint of clove and spicy warmth, making them a bold seasonal fragrance.
-This sweet-smelling spice can also sharpen your mind!
+This sweet-smelling spice may also sharpen your mind!
+Research performed by Wheeling Jesuit University found that inhaling cinnamon scents improved participants’ scores on tasks related to attention processes, virtual recognition memory, and motor skill response times.
 Known for their festive sparkling fragrance, many people also burn cinnamon wax melts year-round for their aromatherapy benefits.
-Research performed by Wheeling Jesuit University found that inhaling cinnamon scents improved participants’ scores on tasks related to attentional processes, virtual recognition memory, and motor skill response times.